 - park rules

-- details of who to contact if emergency repairs are needed
+- details of the park operator and who to contact if emergency repairs are required

 An agreement can be signed sooner than 14 days if: